R0CKETLAUNCHER/R0CKETLAUNCHER/README.md

   .                                  .
                 we disconnect alot pls be patient woth us and our grandpa device *  ☁️
 .
-                    c+h and interacting is encouraged !!!!! we dont bit we think!!!! unless it says otherwise in our name *  ☁️
+                    c+h and interacting is encouraged !!!!! we dont bite!!!! we think!!!! unless it says otherwise in our name *  ☁️
 .
                       talk to us about phighting, hollowknight, ultrakill, pressure and portal we lololove them *  ☁️
 .